 It’s been well over a year since Walt Disney World stopped selling Annual Passes.
-Now Disney World Annual Passes are returning on September 8, 2021 but with big changes.
+Now Disney World Annual Passes are returning and available for sale April 20, 2023 but with big changes.

 If you’re considering purchasing a Disney Annual Pass, this guide will break down the options.
 And if you’re already a Passholder, I’ll walk you through what’s different.